 The third-coldest state in the U.S. is Maine, where the average temperature is 41°F. Winters in Maine have an average low temperature of 12°F and abundant snowfall.
 The average accumulated snowfall in Maine is 10 to 80 inches, but in Caribou, the most northeastern city in the state and the U.S., there were recently 157 consecutive days with at least one inch of snow on the ground.

-Minnesota is the fourth-coldest state in the U.S. Located in the Upper Midwest region of the United States and touching Lake Superior to its northeast, the state’s climate is greatly affected by its latitude and proximity to the Lake Superior.
-January is the coldest month in Minnesota where temperatures as low as -30°F can be found around the northern parts of the state.
+Minnesota is the fourth-coldest state in the U.S. Located in the Upper Midwest region of the United States and touching Lake Superior to its northeast, the state's climate is greatly affected by its latitude and proximity to Lake Superior.
+January is the coldest month in Minnesota, where temperatures as low as -30°F can be found around the state's northern parts.
 The average temperature overall in Minnesota is 41.2°F.

-The sixth-coldest state in the U.S. is Montana, with an average temperature of 42.7°F. During Montana’s coldest month, January, average temperatures are around 0°F. The coldest temperature ever recorded in Montana was -70°F on January 20, 1954.
-The western part of Montana experiences a Pacific coastal climate with much milder winters while the eastern part of the state experiences a semi-arid continental climate with much colder winters.
+The sixth-coldest state in the U.S. is Montana, with an average temperature of 42.7°F. During Montana's coldest month, January, average temperatures are around 0°F. The coldest temperature ever recorded in Montana was -70°F on January 20, 1954.
+The western part of Montana experiences a Pacific coastal climate with much milder winters.
+In comparison, the eastern part of the state experiences a semi-arid continental climate with much colder winters.

-Vermont is the seventh-coldest state in the U.S. Vermont has an average temperature of 42.9°F. In the winter, Vermont’s average temperature is 22°F with average lows of 2°F. Summers are generally mild in Vermont with temperatures ranging from 75°F to 82°F and nights dipping into the 50s.
-Annual snowfall registers between 80 inches and 100 inches.
+Vermont is the seventh-coldest state in the U.S. Vermont has an average temperature of 42.9°F. In the winter, Vermont's average temperature is 22°F, with average lows of 2°F. Summers are generally mild in Vermont, with temperatures ranging from 75°F to 82°F and nights dipping into the 50s.
+Vermont is also the snowiest states in the U.S., with annual snowfall registering around 89.25 inches.

 New Hampshire is the ninth-coldest state in the U.S. The average temperature in New Hampshire is 43.8°F. In January, the state's coldest month, temperatures range from -4°F to 15°F. The northern parts of New Hampshire are affected by strong arctic winds from Canada, causing more aggressive cold fronts.
 In the summer, temperatures are mild and range from 70°F to 85°F.